memair/docs/_documentation/welcome.md

 Memair stores user's data in structured models.
 Memair data models are designed to extract maximum insight for users.

-Found an error or have suggestions for these docs?
-Please submit a PR to the [docs repo](https://github.com/memair/memair.github.io).
+If you find any of these resources poorly explained or have other suggestions please create an [issue](https://github.com/memair/docs/issues) or submit a [PR](https://github.com/memair/docs).